-- a Describe the area at immediate risk from coastal erosion. - b Use the scale to estimate the distance the coastline is predicted to move inland in the next 90 years. - c Describe the changes to this area if this prediction is correct. - d What natural processes may occur in the next 90 years that will make this prediction incorrect? - 5 Based on the evidence that you can see in these images, has the local community been successful in controlling coastal erosion?
-Use the evidence in your answer. - 6 Imagine that you have been asked by the Kingscliff community to help protect their coast from further erosion by storms.
+- b Use the scale to estimate the distance the coastline is predicted to move inland in the next 90 years. - c Describe the changes to this area if this prediction is correct. - d What natural processes may occur in the next 90 years that will make this prediction incorrect? - 6 Imagine that you have been asked by the Seabird community to help protect their coast from further erosion by storms.
 They also want their beach to be attractive to tourists.
 What advice would you give them?